Last Updated on January 30, 2026 by George Pavlopoulos

 Bahnsteig: The platform.

 Fahrkarte (Fahrscheine) : The tickets.
-You might listen to the conductor using this word when entering the wagon.
+You might hear the conductor use this word when entering the wagon.

 Gleis: The track.
 It’s always accompanied by a number (e.g., 14) to designate the track from which your train departs.